Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 export EVENTHUBS_NAMESPACE=evhns-kafkorama

-export EVENTHUBS_TOPIC=server
+export EVENTHUBS_TOPIC=vehicles

 Login to AKS: